 When it’s time to install a new furnace or heat pump in your home, above all you need to have confidence in your heating system installer.
-A trained and certified heater installation technician will ensure that you get the furnace or heat pump that’s perfect for your home and budget, in terms of quality equipment, efficiency and capacity, as well as operating safely and effectively.
+A trained and certified Cincinnati heater installation technician will ensure that you get the furnace or heat pump that’s perfect for your home and budget.
+That’s in terms of quality equipment, efficiency and capacity, as well as a system that operates safely and effectively.

-Unfortunately, you can’t trust all – or even most – installation technicians to do a top-flight job putting in a new heat pump or furnace.
+Unfortunately, you can’t trust all – or even most – installation technicians to do a top-flight job completing a new heat pump or furnace installation.
 Some may do the job too quickly or haphazardly.
 One of the most common errors in heating system installation is wrong-sizing the system.
-If a central heating (or cooling) system is too big or too small for your home, this can cause a variety of problems, including poor performance, energy waste, stress on the machinery, and/or unbalanced air delivery.
-To do the job right, the HVAC technician should perform a heating load calculation on your home, then use those results to recommend the right system for your particular home.
+If a central heating (or cooling) system is too big or too small for your home, this can cause a variety of problems.
+These may include poor performance, energy waste, stress on the machinery, and/or unbalanced air delivery.
+Any of these issues will cost you and your family comfort and money.
+To do the job right, the HVAC contractor’s technician should perform a heating load calculation on your home, then use those results to recommend the right system for your particular home.
+That process takes into account a number of factors that are unique to your particular home, starting with its size and layout, and extending to such factors as its layout on the lot, whether the house is shaded by trees, the number, size and type of windows in the home, and countless other characteristics that affect how quickly the home heats up.

 Especially with fuel-burning systems but really with all heating and cooling systems, the installation must be done according to precise specifications.
+This is as much for safety as it is efficiency and performance (see below).
 The heating technicians at Jansen Heating & Air Conditioning have the proper training, experience and credentials to make you feel confident and secure about the installation of your new heating system.

 Three Benefits of Proper Heater or Furnace Installation